The following can be attributed to Dr. Joseph Savoie, University of Louisiana at Lafayette president.

 By 1993, she had led the team then known as the Lady Cajuns to a third-place finish in the Women’s College World Series.
 That same year, she earned her second National Coach of the Year title from the National Fastpitch Coaches Association.
 The first was in 1990.

 The Ragin’ Cajuns also advanced to the world series in 1995 and 1996 under her watch, and earned 10 NCAA Tournament appearances from 1990 to 1997 and from 1999 to 2000.

-Girouard remains the Ragin’ Cajuns all-time winningest head coach, noted Dr. Brian Maggard, UL Lafayette director of athletics.
+Girouard remains the Ragin’ Cajuns all-time winningest head coach, noted Dr. Bryan Maggard, UL Lafayette director of athletics.
 “As the architect of Ragin’ Cajuns softball, Yvette Girouard built one of the all-time great softball programs.”